maxburian/SAXS_py3/doc/Server.rst

 .. command-output::  saxsleash --help

-Most of the commandline options are apout the ``plot`` command, but in order to visualize the processed data, one has to send the commands to setup a calibration.
+Most of the command line options are about the ``plot`` command, but in order to visualize the processed data, one has to send the commands to setup a calibration.